-Students should limit all nonessential travel throughout the spring semester and should not travel at all outside of Massachusetts.
-Travel within Massachusetts should be severely limited since traveling and interacting with people outside of Berklee puts the entire Berklee community at risk.
+Students should limit all nonessential travel throughout the summer semester and should not travel at all outside of Massachusetts.
+Travel within Massachusetts should be limited since traveling and interacting with people outside of Berklee puts the entire Berklee community at risk.

-In the event that a student needs to travel outside of Massachusetts for a personal or family emergency, the following guidelines should be followed:
+In the event that you need to travel outside of Massachusetts for a personal or family emergency, follow these guidelines below.

-The student must notify firstname.lastname@example.org of their situation and provide details associated with their travel plans, including:
+You must notify firstname.lastname@example.org of your situation and provide details associated with your travel plans, including:

 - the date of travel;